njustesen/botbowl/docs/a2c-full.md

-# Reinforcement Learning II: the Full Board
+# Reinforcement Learning II: The Full Board

 In the previous tutorial we learned how to apply the reinforcement learning (RL) algorithm to FFAI's Gym environments, however, only on the variants with smaller board sizes.
 In this tutorial, we will first describe our attempt to apply the same approach to the variant with